GeoscienceAustralia/ptha/propagation/SWALS/README.md

 # Examples to consider

-The validation tests provide useful templates for developing other models.
+The validation tests provide templates for developing other models.
 They illustrate driver programs, compilation, and model post-processing.
-Particularly useful examples include:
+Some of the more practical examples include:

 * [./examples/nthmp/BP09/](./examples/nthmp/BP09) which simulates the Okushiri Island tsunami using multiple nested grids, and compares with observations
 * [./examples/nthmp/Tauranga_harbour_Tohoku_tsunami/](./examples/nthmp/Taurange_harbour_Tohoku_tsunami) which simulates the Tohoku tsunami at Tauranga harbour, NZ, and compares with velocity and tide-gauge observations.